 Framing

-Other than metal, the three most common options for garage framing are lumber, concrete, and steel.
+Besides metal, the most common options for garage framing are lumber and concrete.
 Pricing for these materials ranges from $1–$5 per square foot, with an additional $4–$8 per square foot for labor.

 Roofing

-It’s also important to consider the life span of each material.
+As you can see, costs vary a lot, but when making a choice, it’s essential to consider each material’s life span.
 For example, asphalt shingles are the least expensive, but metal is more durable and has a longer life span.

 Siding

-Finishing the garage exterior, siding can cost $1,500–$9,000.
+Finishing the garage exterior and siding of a detached 2-car garage with a wall area of 690–940 square feet can cost $2,100–$14,000.
 You’ll want to choose a siding that’s durable, weatherproof, and within your budget.
 Types of common garage siding options and their cost per square foot include:

 Garage Door Costs